machitgarha/phirs/README.md

 ## Features

--   **Multiple Platform**.
-Providing cross-platform paths, plus platform-specific ones.
+-   **Multiple Platform.** Providing cross-platform paths, plus platform-specific ones.
 Make your app run-everywhere or target a specific platform.
 See [Platform Support](#platform-support) for more details.

--   **Hackable**.
-Adding support for a specific platform [is easy](./docs/en/usage-guide#example-android-platform-support).
+-   **Hackable** Adding support for a specific platform [is easy](./docs/en/usage-guide#example-android-platform-support).

--   **Well-Designed**.
-Provide good design and simple abstractions (with the help of powerful PHP interfaces and traits).
+-   **Well-Designed.** Provide good design and simple abstractions (with the help of powerful PHP interfaces and traits).

+-   **Well-Tested.** Many pieces of the library are covered by unit tests.
+With the help of CI tools also, it is continuously tested againts major platforms.

 ## Why?